-If a student is absent from a course for more than 30% of the total hours, they are not allowed to take the examinations for this course and their grade for this course will be marked as zero (0).
+If a student is absent from a course for more than 30% of the total hours, they are not allowed to take the examinations for this course and their grade for this course will be marked as 'F' (0).
 If students cannot take the examinations on the scheduled date, they shall fill out the Application Form for Examination Probation for Graduate Students at Peking University.
 If such a request is for medical reasons, the application form shall be submitted together with the documents from the school hospital prior to the examinations with approval from the course instructor and the vice dean of PHBS.
 In general, the request will not be approved if it is for non-medical reasons, including attendance of such examinations as GRE or TOFEL.
 If students want to apply for examination probation for a general elective course, such a request needs to be approved by the Shenzhen Graduate School Administrative Office.
-Students with approved probation will take the examination for the same course when the course is next offered on campus.
-No separate examinations will be held for students who receive examination probation.
+Students with approved probation will take the examinations will be held for students who receive examination probation.